irregulator/puppet-pgbouncer/README.md

 A comma-seperated list of users allowed to access the admin console who can obtain information about the connection pools.

+#####`auth_type`
+Method used by PgBouncer to authenticate client connections to PgBouncer.
+Values may be md5, crypt, plain, trust, or any.
+Default: md5

 #####`auth_list`
 An array of auth values (user/password pairs).
 This array is written to /var/lib/postgresql/pgbouncer.auth line by line.